Anwar Shah Shopiani

 Anwar Shah Shopiani (born Mohammad Anwar Shah; c.
 1849 – c.
-1939), also known by the honorary title Mawlawi Anwar Shah Shopiani, was a Kashmiri Islamic preacher, scholar and poet.
-He was the founder of Ahl-i Hadith movement in Jammu and Kashmir, and is also credited for establishing the Ahl Al-Hadith Masjid at Zaldagar, the first Ahl-i Hadith mosque of the Kashmir Valley built in 1897.
-He also served as Imam at Jamiat-e-Ahle Hadith, J&K in Zaldagar, Srinagar.
+1939), commonly known as Mawlawi Anwar Shah Shopiani, was a Kashmiri Islamic preacher, scholar, poet, and the founder of Ahl-i Hadith movement in the Jammu and Kashmir.
+He also established the first Ahl al-Hadith mosque at Zaldagar, Srinagar in 1897, where he served as imam.

-He wrote Islamic poetry in Persian and Kashmiri languages such as Taleem Sunnat, Basharatul Mumineen, and later publications include Dewan Anwar and Guldasta Anwari, a Kashmiri poetic collection.
+He wrote Islamic poetry in Persian and Kashmiri language, including Taleem Sunnat and Basharatul Mumineen; his later works include Dewan Anwar and Guldasta Anwari, a Kashmiri poetic collection.

 Biography

-He was born in Shopian district of Jammu and Kashmir.
-He received his uncertain education outside the state, and is believed student of Hafiz Abdul Manan Wazirabadi, a Muslim scholar of that time.
+He was born in the Shopian district of Jammu and Kashmir.
+He received his basic islamic education outside the state and is believed to have studied under Hafiz Abdul Manan Wazirabadi, a prominent Muslim scholar of the period.